Shannon meets Myerson: Information Extraction from a Strategic Sender: Introduction

 \subsubsection{Receiver's dilemma}

 The key idea in the Stackelberg equilibrium strategy of the receiver is to limit the options of the sender for lying by selectively decoding only a subset of the sequences.
-If the receiver attempts to correctly decode a larger number of sequences, then the sender has greater freedom to lie about its information, and the attempt of the receiver is counter-productive.
-On the other hand, if the receiver chooses too few sequences to decode correctly, then the sender is compelled to speak truth given the limited choices, but the number of sequences recovered is less than optimal.
+If the receiver attempts to correctly recover a larger number of sequences by including more alternatives in the questionnaire, then the sender gets greater freedom to lie about its information, and the attempt of the receiver is counter-productive.
+On the other hand, if the receiver chooses too few sequences to include in the questionnaire, then the sender is compelled to speak truth given the limited choices, but the number of sequences recovered is less than optimal.
 The information extraction capacity is the growth rate of the ``optimal'' set that balances these two aspects.

+Another subtlety here is that a strategic sender is distinct from a \textit{defunct} sender.
+A defunct sender sends arbitrarily corrupted messages, whereas a strategic sender's messages being motivated by its utility have an underlying structure.
+The optimal questionnaire exploits this structure to obtain nontrivial information from the sender.

+Finally, our definition of questionnaire is one where the sender is required to ``select any one'' from a set of alternatives.
+More general questionnaires can be considered -- \eg, those where the sender can ``select all that apply'', or those with a ``none of the above" alternative -- but these are beyond our present scope.